Metro Transformation Work: changes to train services

 While we build this better transport network over the next few years, it may mean temporary periods of change to your journey plans.
 Where possible we are scheduling the transformation work to take place during less busy times to minimise disruption and offering connections between rail services and bus services.

-You must wear a face covering on public transport and put it on before travelling unless you’re exempt.
+You must wear a face covering on public transport and at stations, put it on before travelling unless you’re exempt.
 Please be respectful, not everyone can wear a face covering.
 For guidance visit trc.cymru/face-coverings.

 Metro transformation work: phase one